Fennel and radish salad on a bed of lettuce makes a scrumptious side-dish; that's kale in the foreground.

 Radish is almost certainly the easiest salad vegetable to grow; it is where I begin with my grandchildren.
 Pop a row of seeds into the ground, cover them and within a month you will all be munching one of their favourites.

-I love the spicy bite that they give to an otherwise bland-salad and they too are rich in a heap of different phytonutrients.
+I love the spicy bite that they give to any otherwise bland-salad and they too are rich in a heap of different phytonutrients.

 Every salad needs a dressing and today, rather than our trusty hummus, I am going to suggest a creamy yoghurt sauce with dill and of course lemon-pulp.
 I almost never recommend just the strained juice since more than half the nutrients are lost.

-Nevertheless to give our fennel and radish salad some protein, we are going to throw in a handful of chickpeas; you could use cubes of feta-cheese instead.
+Nevertheless to give our fennel and radish salad some protein, we are going to throw in a handful of legumes; young green ones are best.
+Baby broad beans or peas are delicious.
+You could use cubes of feta-cheese instead.

 Fennel and radish salad gives you half the coloured-foods you need every day in one dish.

-If you're very lucky to find a fennel-bulb at the green grocer, well and good, but it is unlikely, so venture down the garden and dig one from your veggie patch.
-Pick a good handful of dill and a dozen radishes, and a jalapeno.
-Add a dozen tender leaves of your favourite lettuce to the basket, and preferably several different kinds.
+If you're very lucky to find a fennel-bulb at the greengrocer, well and good but it is unlikely, so venture down the garden and dig one from your veggie patch.
+Pick a good handful of dill and a dozen radishes; and a jalapeno or peppadew.
+Add a dozen tender leaves of your favourite lettuce to the basket; preferably several different kinds.

 Using a stick-blender, mix the yoghurt, olive oil and lemon pulp; and a little of the zest, a handful of dill and a slosh of spring water.
 Add the sea salt and freshly-ground black pepper.

-You could immediately pour the yoghurt dressing over the salads, but I prefer to allow your guests to add their own; it looks very appetising in a small crystal-jug.
+You could immediately pour the yoghurt dressing over the salads, but I prefer to allow your guests to add their own; it looks very appetising in a small bowl or crystal-jug.

 This is one of our best easy-lunch recipes; if you have the fennel on hand.
 Otherwise think of another dish; could you replace it with celery?
 Of course.